Pre-IB and IB Diploma teachers

 Outside the classroom Vicky likes learning languages, riding horses, playing/learning musical instruments, painting and reading (everything from Shakespeare to dystopian fiction to 18th century diaries to Tolkien to Patrick O’Brian’s Aubrey-Maturin series).
 Vicky is also a keen collector of boxes and fountain pens.
 She is a member of the Linguistics Association of Great Britain, a proud holder of the Gold Duke of Edinburgh’s Award and a politically active pro-European.

 Victoria Staveley works at St Clare’s in various capacities.
-In addition to teaching Theory of Knowledge, she is a residential warden, a duty manager, and the Academic Office manager.
+In addition to teaching Theory of Knowledge, she is the Academic Office manager.
 She also teaches Liberal Arts courses in Renaissance Studies, European Crime Fiction, and Jane Austen.
 She studied English and French at Memorial University of Newfoundland in Canada before coming to do postgraduate research at St. John’s College, Oxford as a Rhodes Scholar and a Social Sciences and Humanities Research Council of Canada doctoral fellow.

 Back to top ^